 GIS Detectives Love Using Spatial Regression Models

-The tech-saavy GIS detective loves spatial regression because it’s used to model spatial relationships.
+The tech-savvy GIS detective loves spatial regression because it’s used to model spatial relationships.
 Regression models investigate what variables explain their location.

 A spatial regression model can then be used for decision making.
 For example, it can answer where are suitable locations for police stations.
 Spatial regression models are also used to predict future crime locations and even in other cities.

-Let’s understand some of the terminology in regression models.
+Let’s understand some of the terminologies in regression models.

 - Dependent variable (Y): What are you trying to predict.
 (Location of crimes)